alols/vim-pro/README.md

     automatically load the project.

 5. The `:Pe` command works just like :e, but it gives you a lot better tab-completion.
-The completion is very similar to :b, but it is not based on open buffers but on the files in the project.
+The completion is very similar to `:b`, but it is not based on open buffers but on the files in the project.

 6. The `:Pgrep` command works just like `:vimgrep`, but it takes no filenames